strapi/documentation/docs/developer-docs/latest/development/typescript.md

 <!-- NOTE TO SELF: add callout here about the typical programmatic use config for TS with what not to do.
 Also move most of this content elsewhere-->

 When instantiating Strapi programmatically using the default export of `@strapi/strapi`, different parameters such as the directories containing the codebase and the compiled codebase can be passed.
-The codebase is located at the root of the project in the directory name chosen during installation, while the compiled codebase is in the subdirectory `dist` ([see project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)).
-Compared to a native JavaScript application, the primary differences are:

-- When using the Content-type Builder to create, update, delete content types (or any other service that creates files), files are written to the root directory.
-- Content types are read from the `dist` folder.
-- In development mode the root directory is watched and when a change is detected in the output is be written to the `dist` directory.
+The important information for TypeScript applications is that there should be a separate directory for compiling the codebase.

-::: note
+::: caution
-The public folder is considered static and thus ignores the  `app` and `dist` directories.
+Do not set `appDir` to `build` or `dist` directory as it could cause issues when the app tries to write some files.
 :::

 When starting Strapi programmatically by running `strapi()`, you can pass 2 optional parameters, `appDir` and `distDir`, to set the path of the root directory and the compiled codebase directory respectively.
 This can lead to the following combinations: